2 people are interested

 - Stay calm for a period of time

-All Volunteers are afforded specialized training, given Personal Protective Equipment (PPE) as needed, become an integral part of the Grace Hospice care team and are provided direct support by the Volunteer Coordinator.
+All Volunteers are afforded specialized training, given Personal Protective Equipment (PPE) as needed, become an integral part of the HarmonyCares Hospice care team and are provided direct support by the Volunteer Coordinator.

-If you have a buddy that you would like to share, please contact the Grace Hospice Volunteer Coordinator today!
+If you have a buddy that you would like to share, please respond to connect to the HarmonyCares Hospice Volunteer Coordinator today!

 Office Phone: 616-432-2050